 Policies and Procedures

 All visitors are required to check in and out at the office during school hours and wear a visitor badge while on campus.
-For the 2021-22 school year, visitors must be pre-approved by the principal and are only allowed for essential school business.
+All visitors and volunteers must be cleared through the district volunteer process.
+More information can be found on the Volunteer Opportunities page.

 The San Carlos School District has been actively involved in rethinking the homework policy in our school system.
 This has led to the passage of our new Homework policy by the SCSD board.
 This policy supports the following practices for our 4th and 5th graders:

 - Students (with the assistance of their teacher) will be encouraged to create personalized ‘at-home learning’ goals, which will also complement and deepen their in class learning experiences

 - Students will be encouraged to work independently or collaboratively on activities that will enhance an assigned piece of writing, experiment or project